01 of 03

 - Add a piece to the top to create a cuff that can be folded over for pirate boots.

 - Make a shorter version for dressy shoes.
-For example to make Dorothy's "Wizard of Oz" Shoes, make a covering that will just cover the shoe out of red fabric and glue red glitter all over them.
+For example to make Dorothy's "Wizard of Oz" shoes, make a covering with red fabric that will just cover the shoe and glue red glitter all over them.